 Licensure by endorsement is in accordance with the provisions set forth in R.I.
 Gen. Laws § 5-44-11.

 A.Every psychologist licensed to practice in this state under the provisions of the Act and this Part, shall upon renewal of license in every other year, with the exception of those initially licensed as in § 15.9.2(B)(2) of this Part, demonstrate to the Department compliance with the continuing education requirements described in this Part.
-The cycle for continuing education requirements begins on July 1st and runs through June 30th of even-numbered years (i.e., 2012-2014, 2014-2016, etc).
+The cycle for continuing education requirements begins on the first (1st) day of July and runs through the thirtieth (30th) day of June of even-numbered years (i.e., 2012-2014, 2014-2016, etc.).
 Approved continuing education programs shall include:

-1.Any continuing education program relevant to psychology and sponsored or approved by the American Psychological Association, the Rhode Island Psychological Association;
+1.Any continuing education program relevant to psychology and sponsored or approved by the American Psychological Association or the Rhode Island Psychological Association;

 2.Any continuing education program relevant to psychology and sponsored or approved by other recognized professional psychological organizations; including the national and state professional associations for all licensed mental health professions in this state;

 3.Any continuing education program relevant to psychology and sponsored or approved by the Rhode Island State Nurses Association or other state nurses association;